TimeMagazine/CommonJSON/README.md

 Both files should have a unique and identical name that describes the data, like "states" or "counties."

-Then just run `node index.js <name>` to generate the JSON lookup files. *All JSON files are generated programmatically.* You should never directly place a file in the `json` directory.
+Then just run `npm install` (once) and `node index.js <name>` to generate the JSON lookup files. *All JSON files are generated programmatically.* You should never directly place a file in the `json` directory.

+All suggestions for additions welcome: wilson@mechanicalscribe.com.

+## Contributors
++ Chris Wilson (@wilson428)